vingerha/gazpar_2_mqtt/README.md

 - Home assistan load of monthly GRDG figures as long term statistics

 ### Thanks
-The vast majority of the work was done by @yukulehe ... for which masisve thanks goes out !
+The vast majority of the work was done by @yukulehe ... to which masisve thanks goes out !